drkhodakarami/drkhodakarami.github.io/wiki/Machina.md

 ## Ji Machina

 The [JiMachina](https://github.com/drkhodakarami/JiMachina) is the main abstraction layer for more advanced blocks that can have activation state, horizontal directional property, and handles comparator output automatically.
 Also, the library adds a new `AbstractAadvancedBE` block entity that handles all the wrapped containers we provide from other libraries (inventory, fluid and energy).
-This library provides 4 classes.
+This library provides 5 classes.

 <div class="alert alert-dismissible alert-danger">
   :bulb:<strong>Remember</strong>, the easiest way to use the library is to extend the block entity from <strong>AbstractAdvancedBE</strong>, extend your block from <strong>AbstractMachineBlock</strong>, implement and handle your custom methods for each one of these classes.
 </div>

 <div class="alert alert-dismissible alert-danger">
-  :bulb:<strong>Remember</strong>, the abstract classes for the blocks provided with this library are not capable of handling automatic interaction between items in hand and fluid container inside the corresponding block entity.
-If this function is desired, either use the <strong>AbstractFluidBlock</strong> (from JiFluid library) as a base and extend your own system from it or copy the code from the said class over to your custom block that extends the <strong>AbstractMachineBlock</strong> (The code snippet bellow is the said functionality).
+  :bulb:<strong>Remember</strong>, the only abstract block class in this library that is capable of handling fluid item interaction with block, is <strong>AbstractFluidMachineBlock</strong>.
+If you need to extend your class from another base (other than <strong>AbstractFluidMachineBlock</strong> or <strong>AbstractFluidBlock</strong>), you need to add the code bellow to handle interaction between fluid item and the fluid contrainer for the block.
 </div>

 ```java